 An officer who stops you for a regular traffic violation does not have the right to search your car without a search warrant.
 There are just five situations in which the officer may legally search your car with no warrant present:

-- You provide consent for the officer to search your vehicle
+- You provide consent for the officer to search your vehicle.

 - Evidence of a crime is in “plain view.”
-This means that, if the officer approaches your vehicle and spots a bag of marijuana out in the open, the illegal substance is considered to be in plain view.
+This means if the officer approaches your vehicle and spots a bag of marijuana out in the open, for example, the illegal substance is considered to be in plain view.
 Once the officer finds the drug, they can search the rest of your car.

 - Your car can be searched after you’ve been lawfully arrested.